bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 ## Out of scope

-There’s always more one could do to increase security.
+There's always more one could do to increase security.
 While Glacier is designed to provide strong protection for almost everyone, some situations (e.g. being the focus of a targeted attack by a sophisticated, well-resourced criminal organization) are beyond its scope.